mikeyduece/quantified-self-js-api/README.md

 `GET /api/v1/meals`
-  > returns all the meals in the database along with their associated foods `GET /api/v1/meals/:meal_id/foods`
+  > returns all the meals in the database along with their associated foods

+`GET /api/v1/meals/:meal_id/foods`
-  > returns all the foods associated with the meal with an id specified by `:meal_id` or a `404` if the meal is not found `POST /api/v1/meals/:meal_id/foods/:id`
+  > returns all the foods associated with the meal with an id specified by `:meal_id`

+`POST /api/v1/meals/:meal_id/foods/:id`
   > adds the food with `:id` to the meal with `:meal_id` This creates a new record in the MealFoods table to establish the relationship between this food and meal.
-If the meal/food cannot be found, a `404` will be returned.

 `DELETE /api/v1/meals/:meal_id/foods/:id`
   > removes the food with :id from the meal with `:meal_id` This deletes the existing record in the MealFoods table that creates the relationship between this food and meal.
-If the meal/food cannot be found, a `404` will be returned.